Composting is a fascinating but complex process that involves chemical reactions, bacteria, fungi and multiple organisms.

 For example, nematodes will appear and start eating the bacteria.
 Nematodes are microscopic worms and according to Michelle Balz, author of Composting For A New Generation, are the most abundant physical decomposer in a compost pile.

-Fungi is eaten by spring tails which in turn are eaten by centipedes and pseudoscorpions.
+Fungi are eaten by springtails which in turn are eaten by centipedes and pseudoscorpions.
 Files, beetles and millipedes are all eaten by soil flatworms.

-Many of these physical decomposers are visible to the eyes – you will recognise worms, woodlice, slugs, snails and other creatures.
+Many of these physical decomposers are visible to the eyes – you will recognize worms, woodlice, slugs, snails and other creatures.

 Worms are particularly important in this process.
-They create tunnels in the compost which allows air and oxygen to circulate and nutrients to pass round the pile.
+They create tunnels in the compost which allows air and oxygen to circulate and nutrients to pass through the pile.

 They also take in organic material and pass it through a digestive process rich in hormones, enzymes and fermenting processes.
 They help produce a rich, fertile compost which is great for soil.

 Bacteria, actinomycetes and fungi need nutrients to live and reproduce.